Timoo20/devsecops-pipeline-bitbucket-nodejs-aws/README.md

           TASK_DEFINITION: "node-task"
 ```

-*Why*: Adds a human approval gate to protect production from bad pushes.
+Adds a human approval gate to protect production from bad pushes.

 ---